 The Conservation budgets are based on information received from the supporting agencies as they finalize their operating budgets.
 Draft budget information from SVCA reflects a 10.55% levy increase.
-Staff have used the same estimate for GSCA pending receipt of their budget.
+Information from GSCA reflects a 5.19% budget increase.

 Crossing Guards